7 Masterful Ways of Exchanging Money in Mexico, ATM Tips & More!

 - Banamex – about 25 pesos

-I avoid HSBC and BBVA Bancomer because the fees tend to be high– around 90 pesos.
+I avoid HSBC and BBVA Bancomer because the fees tend to be high—around 90 pesos.
 Also, Bancomer is a popular bank for Mexican nationals, and as such, it often has a long line (I really hate waiting in line).

 **Reject the proposed exchange rate when you withdraw money**

 When you withdraw money from a Mexican ATM, it might show a screen asking, “Do you accept this exchange rate?” with a summary of the transaction fees.
-You will have the option to accept or decline.
-Hit decline.
-Declining won’t cancel the transaction.

 The transaction will proceed, and the exchange rate will be determined by your bank back home instead of by the Mexican bank you’re withdrawing cash from.
-You’ll get a much more favorable rate from your home bank.

 ATM Safety Tips